NHS Complaints Procedure

 - Your care will not be adversely affected because of making a complaint.

 - You should be afforded the opportunity to discuss your complaint with a complaints manager and expect appropriate action to be taken.

-- Finally, if you have been harmed by negligence, you have the right to claim compensation.
+- Finally, you can claim compensation if you have been harmed by negligence.

 Who can make a complaint about the NHS?

 Anyone who has received services from the NHS and has been affected by an action, omission or decision made by the NHS can make a complaint.
-You can also complain on behalf of someone who has died, someone who is unable to make the complaint due to mental or physical incapacity, or if the person affected is a child or is an adult but has asked you in writing to act for them.
-Generally, a person under 18 years old can make a complaint on their own behalf, if they have the capacity to do so.
+You can also complain on behalf of someone who has died, someone who cannot make the complaint due to mental or physical incapacity, or if the person affected is a child or an adult who has asked you in writing to act for them.
+Generally, a person under 18 can make a complaint on their behalf if they can.

 There is a time limit